demetrio760/demetrio760/README.md

-Hello, my name is Demetrio Jose Marruffo.
+Hello, my name is Demetrio Jose Marruffo III.

-I am a Cybersecurity and Software student who lives in Victorville, California.
+I am a Cybersecurity and Software researcher who lives in Victorville, California.

-I am looking forward to graduating from California State University San Bernardino with a Bachelor of Science in Information Technology with a concentration in Cybersecurity.
+I graduated from California State University San Bernardino with a Bachelor of Science in Information Technology with a concentration in Cybersecurity with Cum Laude Honors.

-In my spare time, I complete my own research with various home labs and work on certificates to further my learning such as FreeCodeCamp.
+In my spare time, I complete my research with various home labs and work on certificates to further my learning such as FreeCodeCamp, CompTIA, and Certified Ethical Hacker.

 Currently working on: